NativeScript/docs/content/guide/updating-an-app.md

 #### Handling internal breaking changes

-It is possible that an internal breaking change gets introduced involving an update to both the runtimes and the modules.
-An internal breaking change would mean that the public API of the tns_modules does not get affected, but a work in progress change in the runtimes requires a change in the internal code of the tns_modules themselves.
+It is possible for an internal breaking change to be introduced, affecting both the runtimes and core.
+This type of change requires modifications to the internal code of @nativescript/core, while the public API remains unaffected.

 When such a case happens, the [ios](https://github.com/NativeScript/ns-v8ios-runtime) and [android](https://github.com/NativeScript/android-runtime) runtimes must be built separately and updated via the CLI command of:
 `ns platform update android/ios --frameworkPath=[Path-to-Runtime-Package]`